Annual Progress Assessment*

 Annual Progress Review Steps - Student - Advisor - Student Acknowledgement and Response

-The APA will be completed by both the student and the faculty advisor.
-The APA will be administered through DocuSign: you will receive an email titled “Annual Progress Assessment Pilot Program” on behalf of the Division of Graduate Education.
-The deadline to complete the APA is June 30, 2025.
+The APA will be administered through DocuSign: you will receive an email titled “Annual Progress Assessment” on behalf of the Division of Graduate Education.
+The deadline to complete the APA is June 30, 2026.

 Annual Progress Assessment Sample (PDF)